 Tetra Pak (Malaysia) Sdn.
-Bhd., supported by MILO® UHT, today announced that The CAREton Project 2015 consumer recycling campaign will target to collect 8.5mil used drink packs from the public and recycle them into 1,150 roofing tiles towards a commitment of 25 home builds for affected flood victims in the east coast.
+Bhd., supported by MILO® UHT, today announced that The CAREton Project 2015.
+Consumer recycling campaign will target to collect 8.5mil used drink packs from the public and recycle them into 1,150 roofing tiles.
+25 home will be build for affected flood victims in the east coast.

-Tetra Pak, with the support of MILO® UHT, will then match the targeted amount of roofing tiles raised by the public, thus increasing the number of houses which can be constructed up to a total of 50 homes.
+Tetra Pak, with the support of MILO® UHT, will then match the targeted amount of roofing tiles raised by the public.
+Thus increasing the number of houses which can be constructed up to a total of 50 homes.
 Social enterprise EPIC Homes, which has collaborated with The CAREton Project for the past two years to build homes for the Orang Asli communities.
 Now they will be building the homes for the east coast flood victims as well as managing the distribution of the roofing tiles to other villages that are in need.

 Terrynz Tan, Environment Director for Tetra Pak Malaysia, Singapore, Philippines & Indonesia explained that the needs of Malaysians in the east coast were dire and should not be overlooked.
 “The east coast floods were devastating and displaced tens of thousands of people.
 While many evacuees have since returned to their villages, they remain homeless as their homes were destroyed by the prolonged flooding.
 Hence, we have decided to commit The CAREton Project 2015’s collection towards rebuilding efforts to help victims.
 Who are in need of roofing tiles for a new home,” she said.

 Each nine by four feet roofing tile requires 7,247 recycled drink packs to make and is made out of compressed poly aluminium.
 It is a lightweight, water and heat resistant, and highly durable material.
 The drink packs are recycled at KPT Recycle Sdn.
 Bhd, Malaysia’s largest carton recycling facility and Tetra Pak recycling partner.
 Tetra Pak drink packs are 75% paper, 20% plastic, 5% aluminium and 100% recyclable.

 Growing recycling efforts through collaboration

 In 2014, an announcement has been made regarding the success of The CAREton Project in 2014, when it surpassed collection targets by almost 40% totalling 7.2mil drink packs.
 This will contribute to 20 home builds for underprivileged Orang Asli communities in Batang Kali, also by EPIC Homes.